fvdnabee/cyclemap-tf/README.md

 * Create a CNAME record for the hostname you want to serve the web frontend on.
   As the target of the record choose the ALB's DNS name.
 You can retrieve it via `terraform state show aws_lb.alb`.

+## TODO
+* Manage the mongodb atlas M0 cluster from terraform